 - Employees make business-related purchases with personal funds.
 The purchase needs to fall within the company’s expense reimbursement policy for the employee to get their money back.

-- At the end of the month (or quarter), employees who have made out-of-pocket business purchases fill out expense reports to explain what they’ve spent money on, show proof of purchase with a receipt, and request reimbursements.
+- At the end of the month (or quarter), employees who have made out-of-pocket business purchases fill out expense report templates to explain what they’ve spent money on, show proof of purchase with a receipt, and request reimbursements.
 If an employee fails to provide adequate substantiation in their expense report, their reimbursement request may be denied.

 - The finance team reviews expense reports and approves or denies reimbursement requests per company expense policy.

 - The finance team incorporates approved work-related expenses into the books.
 Then they update the company's spending data, such as actual spend versus budgeted spend, during the month-end close.

 - The finance team pays employees back for approved, reimbursable expenses, usually through direct deposit or checks.

 And that is how employee expense reimbursement works.
 But who has time to repeat this multi-step process every month?

 Why is the expense reimbursement process problematic?

 The expense reimbursement process is problematic for several reasons: